-Environmental hazards caused by the extraction of coal from the earth.
-Landowners have been extracting coal via strip mining and underground mining since the late 1700′s.
-This legacy has created landscapes that one could only imagine on an alien planet, but they exist right here in America.
-A whole list of AML Features is available.
-Abandoned Mine Lands are abundant in the Appalachian Mountain Region specifically in the Anthracite and Bituminous Coal Fields of Pennsylvania.
-Those that were shut down since 1971 are considered “pre Act” mines and exempt the coal companies from cleaning up the mess they left behind.
+Environmental hazards caused by the extraction of coal from the earth; Landowners have been extracting coal by strip mining and underground mining since the late 1700s.
+This legacy has created landscapes that resemble a barren moonscape, but exist right here in America.
+A list of AML features is available here.
+Abandoned mine lands are abundant in the Appalachian Mountain Region, specifically in the Anthracite and Bituminous Coal Fields of Pennsylvania.
+Mines shut down before 1971 are considered “Pre-Act” mines and exempt the coal companies from cleaning up the mess they left behind.

-Above is a panorama of the Whaleback formation within the abandoned Bear Valley Strip Mine in the Shamokin Creek Watershed, Northumberland County, PA.
-Shamokin Creek Restoration Association member is also talking a photo in the foreground to show how large the pit really is.
-The Whale Back is of interest to geologists from all over the nation and a great place to go fossil hunting.
-It is also a favorite dumping ground for local undesirables.
+Above is a panorama of the Whaleback formation within the abandoned Bear Valley Strip Mine in the Shamokin Creek watershed, Northumberland County, PA.
+The Whaleback is of interest to geologists from all over the country and is a great place to go fossil hunting.
+It is also a favorite dumping ground for locals.

 Want to see more pictures of AML?
-Go to the AML Section of our Photo Gallery
+Visit our Photo Gallery.